Harkaran15509/Live-API-PowerBI-Dashboard/README.md

 To demonstrate how real-time data pipelines + Power BI dashboards can be used to track global development indicators and support data-driven decision-making.

 🚀 Future Improvements

-Deploy API pipeline on cloud (Azure/AWS)
+1.Deploy API pipeline on cloud (Azure/AWS)
-Add machine learning for prediction trends
-Automate Power BI refresh scheduling
+2.Add machine learning for prediction trends 3.Automate Power BI refresh scheduling
-Add more real-time data sources
+4.Add more real-time data sources
 👨‍💻 Author

 Harkaran Singh Marwaha